Skip to main content

 How come a new property owner needs to get a Prospective Purchaser Agreement?

 DEQ is requiring a Prospective Purchaser Agreement because of the significant public resources that were used to clean up the property after McCormick & Baxter Creosoting Co. declared bankruptcy and ceased operations.
-This resulted in there being no viable responsible party to pay for the necessary cleanup, so public resources were used to carry the project forward and maintain the cleanup remedy and overall property.
+This resulted in there being no viable responsible party to pay for the necessary cleanup, so public resources were used to carry the cleanup project forward and maintain the cleanup remedy and overall property.

 Will the state receive compensation to recoup the cleanup costs?